What was it like before God created the world? Job (arguably one of the oldest books) has a few words to say about the creation story.

 and all the sons of God shouted for joy?

-Who were these “ben elohiym”, the sons of God?
-We know for certain that they cannot be human or descendants of Adam because they were present at the creation of the world before Adam was created.
-So, they must be divine beings of some order, possibly seraph or another type of divine being.
-I would also rule out them being angelic because the Hebrew word for angel is mal’ak (messenger, ambassador or representative) but that is not the word used in this passage.
-All we know at this point is that they are supernatural beings who are neither angels or descendants of Adam.
+Who were these “sons of God” (ben elohiym)?
+We know for certain that they cannot be human or descendants of Adam because they were present at the creation of the world, before Adam was created.
+If not human, they must be divine beings of some order, possibly seraph or another type of celestial being.
+I would also suggest they are not angels because the Hebrew word for angel is mal’ak which means messenger, ambassador or representative.
+The word used for “son’s of God” is ben elohiym not mal’ak which is the Hebrew for angel.
+So to begin this story we see the “son’s of God” who are neither human nor angelic celebrating together with Yahweh at his wonderful creation.

 Sons of God: Job 38:7; 1:6; Gen. 6:2; Deut.
 32:8